apparatus/Kafkaesque/README.md

 			* `error` - Emitted on error.
 			* `debug` - General debug info.

-* `connect(cb)` - Let Kafkaesque manage your partition assignments for you, based on topic subscriptions.
+* `kafkaesque.connect(cb)` - Let Kafkaesque manage your partition assignments for you, based on topic subscriptions.
 Connect to the cluster and get an easy to manage event emmiter in your callback.
 	* `cb` - Function.
 Takes the following form: `function(err, kafka)`.
 		* `err` - Error object if there is a problem connecting to cluster.
 		* `kafka` - an `EventEmitter` object for kafka messages.
 Emits the following events: